htcondor/htcondor/docs/version-history/feature-versions-24-x.rst

 We release new features in these releases of HTCondor.
 The details of each version are described below.

-Version 24.3.1
+Version 24.3.0
 --------------

 Release Notes:

 ..
-HTCondor version 24.3.1 released on Month Date, 2024.
+HTCondor version 24.3.0 released on Month Date, 2024.

-- HTCondor version 24.3.1 planned release date is December 26, 2024.
+- HTCondor version 24.3.0 planned release date is January 2, 2025.

 - This version includes all the updates from :ref:`lts-version-history-2403`.